salzman-lab/SPLASH-plus/docs/usage.md

 ### `--fastq_samplesheet`

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
 It has to be a file with 1 column and no header row.
-Each row should contain the full path to
+Each row should contain the full path to a gzipped-FASTQ file.

 ### `--anchors_file`